hashicorp/vault-action/README.md

 The `secrets` parameter is a set of multiple secret requests separated by the `;` character.

-Each secret request is comprised of the `path` and the `key` of the desired secret, and optionally the desired Env Var output name.
+Each secret request consists of the `path` and the `key` of the desired secret, and optionally the desired Env Var output name.

 ```raw
 {{ Secret Path }} {{ Secret Key or Selector }} | {{ Env/Output Variable Name }}